SiriNandinii/ML-Projects/README.md

 # ML-Projects

-A collection of machine learning projects — including classification, NLP, recommendation systems, and more — developed with Python & Jupyter Notebooks.
+A collection of machine learning mini-projects — including classification, NLP, recommendation systems, and more — developed with Python & Jupyter Notebooks.

 ## 📚 Projects included